shikhars/social-proof-section/README.md

 ## My process

-- I wrote the html first to structure the webpage and then used flexbox and classes in css to style the page.
+- I wrote the html first to structure the webpage.
+- I created the desktop design by using CSS Grid.
+- I used Flexbox to style and align items in the Grid.
+- I created the responsive design by redefining the Grid columns and rows for smaller screens.

 ### Built with

 - HTML5
+- CSS Custom Properties
-- CSS
+- CSS Grid
 - Flexbox